Security Solutions: Implement These Three Layers of Cybersecurity

 To help with the restoration process, there are identity theft protection services, which can help you monitor your information, accounts, and data for any suspicious activity.
 These services can also help you recover from a breach.
 While these services can’t stop a breach from happening, they can help you prepare for one and get you back on your feet.

-One good example of this is IDShield, which offers a monthly fee to protect your information.
+One good example of this is IDShield, which protects your information for a monthly fee.

 Even though an organization might have the most advanced technology, untrained employees can leave an organization vulnerable to malicious attacks.
 Using social engineering tactics, cybercriminals rely on human interaction to trick people into breaking normal security procedures.